kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-x-ray.md

 ### Docker Compose Network

 All `services` in the `docker-compose.yaml` are on the same network and will be reachable by hostname from within other services.
-E.g. `xray-daemon:2000` in the `src/index.js` will map to the `xray-daemon` service, where the port `2000` is the port where the X-Ray Daemon accepts telemetry data
+E.g. `xray-daemon:2000` in the `src/index.js` will map to the `xray-daemon` service, where the port `2000` is the port where the X-Ray Daemon accepts telemetry data.

-## Node.js app
+## Node.js App

 The Node.js app is a simple Express app, contained in the `src/index.js` file.

 It is instrumented using [AWS X-Ray SDK](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs.html) sending the initial data to the Daemon that will be pushing the telemetry data to the AWS service.

-The key instrumentation section from the `src/index.js` file.
+The key following is the instrumentation section from the `src/index.js` file.

 ```js
 const AWSXRay = require("aws-xray-sdk");